sebug/devopsdays-geneva-2022/README.md

 - Mean Time to Restore: If something goes wrong, how long does it take to restore or rollback
 - Change Fail Percentage

+### The Hare and the Tortoise - Open Source, Standards and Technical Debt - Raphaël Pinson

+The more technical the team, the more you get the Not Invented Here syndrome (can attest).

+Idea: contribute more actively to the existing software.
+Set standards even?

+Anecdote: Shared libraries in Linux break printing in KDE.

+### Immutability encourages loose coupling

+### Cloud providers to the rescue?
+The more you lean into one cloud provider's API, the more you will depend on them in the future.

+### Team Topologies

+### Tortoise vs Hare
+How close are you to the state of the art so that you can get there when a security issue comes up.